How Close Is Spanish To Portuguese?

 The Spanish Language:

 This is another European language that originated in the Iberian Peninsula from Vulgar Latin.
 Spanish is the official language of more than twenty countries today.
 It was the Spaniards’ colonization of the Americas that resulted in the widespread use of this language.
 It is spoken in Latin and South America as well as Europe.
-Today, it is the world’s second most spoken native language after Mandarin.
+Today, it is the world’s second-most-spoken native language after Mandarin.
 It belongs to the Ibero Romance language family.

 It is the second most spoken language in the United States.
-English is a foreign language for the US citizens who are native speakers of Spanish.
+English is a foreign language for US citizens who are native speakers of Spanish.
 These are often Mexican or Cuban immigrants.

 The Connection Between the Romance Languages: